MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/gnssdriver/ns-gnssdriver-gnss_platform_capability.md

  - GNSS_PLATFORM_CAPABILITY
 ---

-# GNSS_PLATFORM_CAPABILITY structure

 ## -description

-This structure is used to communicate the platform/HLOS capabilities to the underlying GNSS driver.
+The **GNSS_PLATFORM_CAPABILITY** structure is used to communicate the platform/HLOS capabilities to the underlying GNSS driver.

 ## -struct-fields